tgstation/tgstation/.github/guides/ISSUE_MANAGER.md

 #### Link Code Snippets

-To help triangulate bugs search the GitHub repo to locate relevant code and attach it to an issue.
+To help triangulate bugs, search the GitHub repo to locate relevant code and attach it to an issue.
 Do this by creating a [link to the code](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-a-permanent-link-to-a-code-snippet).
 This saves the contributors time from having to identify the problem and will be appreciated.

 #### Use Gitblame

-GitHub also has a tool called `gitblame` that is useful in [tracking code](https://docs.github.com/en/repositories/working-with-files/using-files/tracking-changes-in-a-file) to determine who and when someone made a change.
+GitHub also has a tool called `gitblame` that is useful in [tracking code](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#viewing-the-line-by-line-revision-history-for-a-file) to determine who and when someone made a change.
 This is ideally used to help solve old issues when there is uncertainty over which PR might have fixed it.
 It is also a good tool to use to link PRs that caused the issue.

 #### Search For Keywords